fieldenms/sysad-2022/devops/README.md

 That's it!
 Congratulations on making it this far.

+## Using the system
+After configuring and starting all necessary services, head over to `tgdev.com` and login with the default credentials:
+- login: `SU`
+- password: `cooking with rocket fuel`

 ## DBeaver
 [DBeaver](https://dbeaver.io) is a graphical database tool that can be used to browse the database structure, observe the changes and execute queries.